GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: The parallel scheme for one-dimensional diffusion equation

 while at nodes $(x_{2ik+k}, t_{n+1})$, he has approximated it by

-which can be diagrammatically represented by the 2 computational molecule given in Fig. \ref{aabb}.
-After updating the nodes $x_{2ik+k-1}$ by Eq. (\ref{cc}) and the nodes $x_{2ik+k}$ by Eq. (\ref{dd}) the calculation of remained nodes are continued by Eq. (\ref{bb}) for odd subdomains and with Eq. (\ref{aa}) for even sub-domains.
+which can be diagrammatically represented by the 2 computational molecules given in figure \ref{aabb}.
+After updating the nodes $x_{2ik+k-1}$ by Eq. (\ref{cc}) and the nodes $x_{2ik+k}$ by Eq. (\ref{dd}) the calculation of the remained nodes will continue by Eq. (\ref{bb}) for odd subdomains and by Eq. (\ref{aa}) for even sub-domains.
 These sequence computation is repeated for each pair of consecutive time steps.
-The diagram of this method is displayed in Fig. \ref{par_tav}.
-In Tavakoli's article\cite{Davam.2007}, the symbol $\CIRCLE$ has been applied to denote the scheme Eq. (\ref{aa}), $\blacksquare$ for the the scheme Eq. (\ref{bb}), $\Box$ to denote the scheme Eq. (\ref{cc}) and $\Circle$ for the schemes Eq. (\ref{dd}).
+The diagram of this method is displayed in figure \ref{par_tav}.
+In Tavakoli's article\cite{Davam.2007}, the symbol $\CIRCLE$ has been applied to denote the scheme Eq. (\ref{aa}), $\blacksquare$ for the the scheme Eq. (\ref{bb}), $\Box$ for the scheme Eq. (\ref{cc}) and $\Circle$ for the scheme Eq. (\ref{dd}).